basf/metis-backend/README.md

 The basic requirements are **Python**, **Numpy**, and **Postgres**.
 Note that the Numpy depends on the low-level Fortran numeric system libraries, which might be absent in your system.

 Another core requirement is [AiiDA](https://github.com/aiidateam/aiida-core) as well as its plugin [yascheduler](https://github.com/tilde-lab/yascheduler), introducing a separate cloud orchestration.
-The AiiDA depends on the **RabbitMQ** message broker.
+The AiiDA requires the **RabbitMQ** message broker.

-Thus, `metis-backend` consists of 3 independent parts, each using Postgres:
+Thus, `metis-backend` consists of the 3 independent parts, each using Postgres:

 - `metis-backend` Python server
 - `aiida_core` workflow engine